Mt. Fuji & Fuji Five Lakes Itinerary

 Try Kaiseki-style Dining

 If staying at a luxury ryokan we highly recommend trying kaiseki dining at your ryokan if it is offered.
 Kaiseki is a traditional, multi-course Japanese dinner that has a variety of seasonal ingredients elegantly prepared on small plates.
-It’s an extremely special and unique thing to enjoy while in Japan.
+It’s an extremely special and unique thing to enjoy while in Japan and is commonly offered at a ryokan as part of your stay or available to add as an additional package.

 Address: 1163-1 Azagawa, Fujikawaguchiko, Minamitsuru District, Yamanashi 401-0303, Japan